 - …and more

 For the menu board project above, these costs are:

 - content creation – $30/month

 - software updates – $0 (for Mvix software)

 - managed services – salary of the employee managing the menu board ~$100/month

 - broadband access – your monthly internet bill of ~$100/month

 The OpEx totals $2,860.00/year for a single digital menu board.
 The number is actually lower because the costs for managed services and broadband are being spread across multiple applications.
-The internet is being used for more than digital signage and the manager who oversees digital signage is also managing other technologies.
+Digital signage uses the internet.and the manager who oversees digital signage are also managing other technologies.

-The CapEx and OpEx above comprise the total cost of ownership (TCO).
-This is the sum of all costs incurred over the life of digital signage.
+CapEx and OpEx constitute the total cost of ownership (TCO), this is the total cost of owning digital signage in it’s entirety.